Jordan-M-Young/rscoDB/CONTRIBUTING.md

 ## Commit Hooks

 Install rusty-hook if you haven't already.
+Thanks!

 ```bash